wildthinkslaboratory/blog-kit/_pages/calculus/FTC/ftc1.md

 # :::: notes
 # --outlinebox notebox
 ##### Notes Before You Begin
-- This explanation currently may not display well on a small screen or mobile device.
+- This explanation currently may not display well on a small screen or mobile devices.
 I'm still working on the `css`.
 - Some pages are taking a little while to display.
 Not sure why.
 They will eventually show up.
 - There are lots of $mouseovers$ and [buttons](::something/button,transparent,draggable,closeable,outline,center,shadow,lightbox) in the text.
 They all do something so don't miss any.
 # --outlinebox